Frequently Asked Questions

 Additionally, filters physically remove matter and microbes from the water.
 In contrast, a "purifier" can employ a variety of methods to do so, from physically removing the contaminants to disinfecting the water of them, through UV or chemical treatments.

 Why the two treatment device options?
 The reason is, viruses are just too small for filters to catch.
 Far smaller than protozoa or bacteria, viruses slip through the technologies used in backpacking filters.
 Traditionally, UV light, chemical treatments or boiling were required to deactivate viruses by scrambling their DNA or killing them.
-Today, new advancements in mechanical pump purifiers provide a convenient option to physically remove viruses quickly and easily.
+Today, new advancements in physical purifiers provide a convenient option to physically remove viruses quickly and easily.

 A filter actually removes matter and microbes from the water while a "purifier" can employ a variety of methods to disinfect the water (such as UV or MIOX® or combination system like the MSR Sweetwater® purifier).
 A purifier must meet the EPA Guide Standard for Testing Microbiological Purifiers, which requires inactivation of all three classes of microbes: protozoa, bacteria and viruses.
 Filters in general claim to remove only protozoa and bacteria, making it adequate for most travel in developed countries.
 Some filters alone can qualify as a purifier, but since they are filtering to such a small pore size, they tend to clog quickly.
 Essentially the classification as a "purifier" means that the device must be capable of inactivating viruses, as well as protozoa and bacteria.